beckym223/manual_work/E6_long_edited.md

 In summary, labor markets charac- terized by 5-6 percent unemployment do not display the symptoms one would ex-
-I See Lucas and Rapping, pp. 257-305, in Phelps et al.

 ### ---Economics-1972-0-11.txt---